Patient Cooperation Committee The 1st Patient Organization Advisory Board

 2. Proposals from the Drug Evaluation Committee

 As a result, it was concluded that while there is a high level of interest in clinical trials and drug development and a desire to know specific information, there is not enough awareness of public information, and opportunities for participation in clinical trials and drug development are quite limited, and that more consideration should be given to reflecting patients' voices in the process.
-The study concluded that more consideration should be given to reflecting the voices of patients.
+It was concluded that more consideration should be given to reflecting the voices of patients.

 Table 2: Patients' and pharmaceutical companies' respective Wins